andriikushch/andriikushch.github.io/_posts/2019-09-23-intro-to-self-driving-cars.markdown

 ### 2.Bayesian Thinking

 I found this part one of the most exciting and useful for me.
 It fits ideally students who want to recap their knowledge in probability theory.
 Meanwhile, I think people without a math background can find it complicated and can lose some motivation.
-The material provided in this chapter, in my personal opinion, not enough to fully understand the topic.
+The material provided in this chapter, in my personal opinion, is not enough to fully understand the topic.

 There are a lot of materials online about bayesian probability and probability distributions you can learn before taking a class.
 For example, I found this book from Head First [http://shop.oreilly.com/product/9780596527587.do](http://shop.oreilly.com/product/9780596527587.do) quite useful to learn about statistics basis.